peterskim12/blog/_posts/2015-01-05-hardware-sizing-or-how-many-servers-do-i-really-need.md

 # Conclusion

 There are a lot of misconceptions out there about how much disk space an ELK-based solution requires but hopefully this blog post sheds some light on how the reality is that "it depends".
+Also, figuring out how much hardware you need involves much more than just how much disk is required.
+We'll save those discussions for future blog posts. :)

 You can find the files supporting this testing on Github here: [https://github.com/peterskim12/elk-index-size-tests](https://github.com/peterskim12/elk-index-size-tests).